kingzamzon/docs/docs/pkp/usage.md

 - eth_sendTransaction
 - eth_sendRawTransaction

-Responding to requests is as easy as calling `ethRequestHandler` with the request object.
+Responding to requests is as easy as calling `ethRequestHandler` with a `PKPEthersWallet` instance and request payload.

 ```js
 import { ethRequestHandler } from '@lit-protocol/pkp-ethers';